 Publications

-Granados Samayoa, J.A. & Albarracín, D. (in press).
+Granados Samayoa, J.A. & Albarracín, D. (2025).
 Bypassing versus correcting misinformation: Efficacy and fundamental processes.
 Journal of Experimental Psychology: General.

 Granados Samayoa, J.A. & Albarracín, D. (2024).
 Bypassing as a non-confrontational influence strategy.
 Current Opinion in Psychology, 59, 101855.